Atharvdhup/GroupChat-Application/README.md

 - User authentication using email and password
 - Create and join groups
+- Search group and join them
 - Send and receive real-time messages
+- available on across all platform

 ## Getting Started